Monitor specific strings in CloudWatch Logs!

 Hello!

-This is my 6th post.
+This is my sixth post.

-What is string monitoring in CloudWatch Logs?
+What is a string monitor in CloudWatch Logs?

 Configuration diagram

-Construction steps
+Construction procedure

 ① Create an IAM role

-①-①: Go to IAM > Roles and click [Create role]
+①-①: Go to IAM > Roles and click [Create Role]

 ①-②: Select the following and click [Next]